ical4j/ical4j-serializer/README.md

 This format is good for calendar agents that do not yet have support for iCalendar, but would like to support interoperability with other calendar agents.
 As this is still a draft standard it is subject to change.

+### jCard - The JSON format for vCard

+As iCal4j includes a vCard object representation, it also makes sense to support JSON conversion of this object model. [jCard] provides a specification for converting JSON to/form vCard data.

 ### Jot API - An open REST API based on the iCalendar specification